 There is a significant worldwide problem with bacterial resistance to many antibiotics.
 This is not only due to overprescribing by medical professionals but also because the meat people eat contains antibiotics used to prevent bacterial diseases and thereby promote growth in livestock.

 Conventional farmers also use Growth Hormone to reduce the time from field to table, but people don’t like the idea of consuming it in their food.
-In the US, organic farmers cannot use non-therapeutic antibiotics and Growth Hormone in livestock.
+In the US, organic farmers cannot use non-therapeutic antibiotics and growth hormones in livestock.

 Six: Established Organic Farmers Are Less Vulnerable To Risks